MAA Architecture and High Availability

 corruption can be caused by a

-errant bit-flip on a disk, or a bug in the operating system, storage area network (SAN), or storage system |
+faulty disk or disk controller, an errant bit-flip on a disk, or a bug in the operating system, storage area network (SAN), or storage system |

 ·